 This program includes extensive work in the areas of biological science, business and social science, as well as instruction within the major area of funeral service.
-Candidates for graduation may take the National Board Examination sponsored by the International Conference of Funeral Service Examining Board.
-After successfully passing the national test, graduates must intern for a period of one year as a Registered Resident prior to receiving the Funeral Director License.
+Candidates for licensure must take the National Board Examination sponsored by the International Conference of Funeral Service Examining Board.
+After successfully passing the National Test, graduates may intern for a period of one year as a Registered Resident prior to receiving the Funeral Director License.

-The Mortuary Science Program at Nassau Community College is accredited by the American Board of Funeral Service Education (ABFSE) 3414 Ashland Avenue, Suite G, St. Joseph, Missouri 64506; (816.233.3747); www.abfse.org.
-Registration with the N.Y.S.
+The Mortuary Science degree program at Nassau Community College is accredited by the American Board of Funeral Service Education (ABFSE), 3414 Ashland Avenue, Suite G, St. Joseph, Missouri 64506; (816.233.3747); www.abfse.org Registration with the N.Y.S.
 Bureau of Funeral Directing is required before matriculation status is granted.
 Students must supply their own transportation to off-campus assignments.

 View the Mortuary Science department's course descriptions in the current College Catalog.

 Mortuary Science (MSC)